Montanans used to live and let live. Now bitter confrontations cloud Big Sky Country.

 Now she does.

-Annie Bukacek became the face of the coronavirus resistance here from an unlikely post at the county health board to which she had been named weeks before the first covid-19 cases appeared in 2020.
+Annie Bukacek became the face of the coronavirus resistance here from an unlikely post at the county health board, to which she had been named weeks before the first covid-19 cases appeared in 2020.

 A physician with a local family practice, Bukacek defied accepted science to rail against quarantines and masks at protests and health board meetings.
-She told her congregation, Liberty Fellowship, led by a Florida pastor who had brought an anti-government vision of Christianity to Kalispell, that the Centers for Disease Control of Prevention was pressuring physicians to inflate the number of deaths during the pandemic, issuing wildly flawed tests and terrorizing people into giving up their freedom with mask mandates.
+She told her congregation, Liberty Fellowship, led by a Florida pastor who had brought an anti-government vision of Christianity to Kalispell, that the Centers for Disease Control and Prevention was pressuring physicians to inflate the number of deaths during the pandemic, issuing wildly flawed tests and terrorizing people into giving up their freedom with mask mandates.
 The message spread quickly on social media, where she became a hero to virus deniers.

 “There’s no evidence there’s even a novel, separate virus,” Bukacek, 63, falsely told an interviewer last fall, wearing a white lab coat in the waiting room of her clinic, Hosanna Health Care.
 “And the CDC admits it.”

-On Facebook last month, she called the suicides “all predictable and predicted” because of pandemic prevention moves pushed by Democrats.
-“How about the isolation, masking and other mechanisms of fearmongering promoted in the last year and a half?”
+On Facebook last month, she called the suicides “all predictable and predicted” because of pandemic prevention efforts pushed by Democrats.
+“How about the isolation, masking and other mechanisms of fearmongering promoted in the last year and a half?” she wrote.
 (Most local schools stayed open through the pandemic.)

 Bukacek’s visibility infuriated many, and petition drives arose early on to remove her from the county health board and, in reaction, to keep her there.
 The board never put the issue on its agenda for discussion.